Jean van de Velde (golfer): 1999 Ryder Cup

 Van de Velde represented Europe, automatically selected by ranking points, at the 1999 Ryder Cup at The Country Club, Brookline, Massachusetts.
-European team captain Mark James chose not to let van de Velde along with also rookies Jarmo Sandelin and Andrew Coltart participate in any matches the first two days, why the three of them had to make debut during the single games the final day of the match.
-Due to the lineup of the players in the two respective teams, van de Velde, Sandelin and Coltart came to face the three, at the time, highest ranked U.S. players, Davis Love III, David Duval and Tiger Woods.
-Van de Velde lost 6 and 5 against Love and Team Europe lost the Ryder Cup 141⁄2–131⁄2, despite leading by four points going into the final day.
+European team captain Mark James chose not to play van de Velde (or other rookies Jarmo Sandelin and Andrew Coltart) on the first two days, and all three debuted during the single matches on the final day.
+Van de Velde, Sandelin and Coltart came to face the three, at the time, highest ranked U.S. players, Davis Love III, David Duval and Tiger Woods.
+All three lost, with Van de Velde losing 6 and 5 against Love.
+Team Europe lost the Ryder Cup 141⁄2–131⁄2, despite leading by four points going into the final day.

-Later career participate
+Later career

 Van de Velde played on the PGA Tour in 2000 and 2001.
 He finished tied 2nd at the 2000 Touchstone Energy Tucson Open and 2nd at the 2000 Reno–Tahoe Open, losing in a play-off.

 In the new millennium, Van de Velde was troubled by injuries for several years.
-He injured his knee at a skiing incident in 2003, needing an operation.
+He injured his knee while skiing in 2003, needing an operation.
 He made a comeback at the 2005 Open de France, where he lost a playoff to fellow Frenchman Jean-François Remésy after, once again, finding water on the last hole.

 In 2006, he won his second European Tour title, 13 years after his first one, at the Madeira Island Open Caixa Geral de Depositos.
 With a three-stroke lead entering the last hole, van de Velde made a double bogey on the 72nd hole, but still finished with a 68 to win by a shot.